GuenterQuast/mPIXdaq/README.md

 Note that the copyright of these libraries belongs to ADVACAM.
 The libraries may be downloaded from their web page, [ADVACAM DWONLOADS](https://advacam.com/downloads/).
-They are provided here as a *Python* package for convenience.
+They are provided here as as *Python* packages for some platforms for convenience.

 ## Data Analysis